 To the best of our knowledge, no previous study has predicted phonon stability or \gls{mae} of Heusler compounds using \gls{ml}.
 The effectiveness of the \gls{mpf} and \gls{mae} models developed here is supported by the validation results in Sec.~\ref{sec:result}.
-While phonon stability could also be assessed using \gls{mlip} combined with conventional phonon calculation methods, a detailed comparison between this \gls{mlip}-based strategy and the \gls{mlrm} approach adopted in our workflow is left for future work focused on phonon properties and their interactions.
-The \gls{mae} model achieved an $R^2$ of 0.68—lower than those of \gls{lmm}, \gls{mpf}, and \gls{tc}—highlighting the higher sensitivity and complexity of \gls{mae} as a target property.
+While phonon stability could also be assessed using \gls{mlip} combined with phonon calculation methods, our regressor-based approach is motivated by both efficiency and accuracy.
+Only the minimum frequency is needed for phonon stability assessment, thus a regressor is sufficient and much faster than calculating the full spectrum.
+We also evaluated \gls{mlip}+phonon using CHGNet, MatterSim, and eSEN-30M-OAM on a test set of 1000 conventional ternary compounds, and found stability/instability classification accuracies of 62.5\%, 74.9\%, and 80.2\%, respectively, which are substantially below the regressor's 93.6\%.
+Notably, CHGNet misclassifies 67.2\% of stable compounds as unstable, showing a strong tendency to underestimate stability, while eSEN weakly overestimates it and MatterSim exhibits a more balanced performance.
+Additional details including example phonon spectra by \gls{mlip}s and DFT are in the Supplementary Information.
+The \gls{mae} model achieved an $R^2$ of 0.68, lower than those of \gls{lmm}, \gls{mpf}, and \gls{tc}, highlighting the higher sensitivity and complexity of \gls{mae} as a target property.
 Nevertheless, despite the reduced $R^2$, its classification accuracy remains satisfactory and sufficient for integration into the ML-HTP workflow.